itsjohncs/johncs.com/content/posts/marketing-is-hard.rst

 Next week I start development.

-If you wanna hang out with me while I do it, join brand new `Shmeppy Discord server <https://discord.gg/Q246DD5>`__.
+If you wanna hang out with me while I do it, join the brand new `Shmeppy Discord server <https://discord.gg/Q246DD5>`__.
 It'd be easy to convince me to set up a Twitch stream too, so lemme know if any of ya'll would like that.